Q: What is an IRA?

 Q: Where Can I Open an IRA?

 A: IRA’s of both types can be opened through Bath State Bank.
-It requires no more than a few minutes of a visit with Michelle or Laura.
+It requires no more than a few minutes of a visit.

 Q: How Much $$$ Do I Need to Open an IRA?